Time Zones in Brazil

 what is the dialing code for Brazil?

-Major Brazilian cities in the UTC-3 group include São Paulo, Rio de Janeiro, Belo Horizonte, Brasília, Curitiba, Porto Alegre, Salvador, Fortaleza, and Recife through their listed zone identifiers.
-This makes UTC-3 the most important offset for many travelers and businesses because it covers several of the country’s largest economic and administrative centers.
+Major Brazilian cities using UTC-3 include São Paulo, Rio de Janeiro, Belo Horizonte, Brasília, Curitiba, Porto Alegre, Salvador, Fortaleza, and Recife.
+These cities include many of the country’s largest commercial, political, financial, and tourism centers.